 Report Overview

-Global construction of new housing is forecast to advance 2.1% per year through 2028 to 62.0 million units.
-Increases will be supported by:
+Global construction of new housing is projected to expand 2.4% per year through 2029 to 60 million units, driven by:

 -